MicrosoftDocs/dynamics365smb-docs/business-central/across-share-data.md

 ![Supported](media/check.png) Business Central Online ![Supported](media/check.png) Business Central On-premises

 Business Central makes it easy to store, manage, and share files with other people through OneDrive for Business.
 On most pages where files are available, such as the Report Inbox or files that are attached to records, you'll find the **Open in OneDrive** and **Share** actions.
 Both actions save a copy of a file to OneDrive.
 Once in OneDrive, you can use its sharing and contribution features on the file.
-The difference in the actions is that **Open in OneDrive** opens the file in OneDrive. **Share** saves a copy of a file to a Business Central folder in your OneDrive and opens the file.
-Copy the file to your OneDrive and share it with other people.
+The difference in the actions is that **Open in OneDrive** opens the file in OneDrive. **Share** opens a page the let's you select who you want to share the file with.
+Recipients will get a notification email and the file appears in the shared folder in their OneDrive.

 For more information, see [Sharing Files in OneDrive](across-share-onedrive.md).